josdejong/lossless-json/README.md

 - `valueOf() : number`
   Convert the LosslessNumber to a regular number.
-  Throws an Error when this would result in loss of information: when the number contains more then 15 digits, or when the number would become infinite.
+  Throws an Error when this would result in loss of information: when the numbers digits would be truncated, or when the number would overflow or underflow.
 - `toString() : string`
   Get the string representation of the lossless number.